-Business Use Case: – Pamela Kline is working as System administrator in Universal Container.
+Pamela Kline is working as System administrator at Universal Containers (UC).
 She has received a requirement to enable field history tracking for multi-select picklist (Country on the Lead object), also capture their old and new field values.

 There are few possible solutions for the above business scenario, but we will use the Process Builder to solve this, without writing a single line of code.
 Follow the below instructions to create a custom object and Process for the above business requirement.

 1. First of all, create a new custom object Country history tracking and few custom fields as Shown in the following screenshot.

 - Remove Edit and Del button from the page layout

 2. The next step is to create a Process on the Lead object.
 Click on Name | Setup | App Setup | Create | Workflows & Approvals | Process Builder and click on the New button, Enter Name, API Name and then click on the Save button.

 3. The next step is to add entry criteria.
 For this click on Add Object, select Lead object and for the entry criteria, Select when a record is created or edited, as shown in the below screenshot, once you are done click on the Save button.

 4. The next task is to add Process Criteria, To do this click on Add Criteria, enter Name, Type of action and set filter conditions (In this case set [Lead].Country__c IsChanged Boolean True as shown in the following screenshot.

 5. The next step is to add an Immediate action to Process.
 Click on Add Action (Under Immediate actions), Select the type of action to create (In our case Create a Record), and then fill out the fields to define the action, as shown in the following screenshot.